alexbalan08/Conditional-Coverage-in-House-Price-Prediction-/README.md

 ## Results

-- Marginal coverage is reliably close to 90% using both residual methods.
+- Marginal coverage is close to 90% using both residual methods.
 - Conditional coverage approximation shows **slight under-coverage** in some bins (especially for medium `AveRooms` and low `Population`).
 - Studentized intervals better adapt to areas with higher uncertainty and prediction hardness as we would expect.